Our meter reading on World Water Day 2021

 Thank you

-Our meter reading has been achieved thanks to the contribution of more than 400 ambassadors.
-Companies such as Vebego and Blycolin, but also many hospitality entrepreneurs, offices and individuals.
+Our meter reading was achieved thanks to the contribution of more than 400 ambassadors.
+Companies such as Vebego and Blycolin, but also many hospitality entrepreneurs, offices and private individuals.

-Also during the lockdown, several new ambassadors have joined who will now or soon make their contribution to clean drinking water for everyone.
-They also know where to find us abroad thanks to Bottle Up and Castalie for example.
+Also during the lockdown, several new ambassadors have been connected who will now or will soon contribute to clean drinking water for everyone.
+They now also know where to find us abroad, thanks to Bottle Up and Castalie, for example.

 people got access